sebsto/amplify-ios-getting-started/01_introduction.md

 - [Add the Ability to Store Images](06_add_storage.md) (10 minutes): Add storage to your app.

-You will be building this iOS application using the [Terminal](https://support.apple.com/en-gb/guide/terminal/welcome/mac) and Apple's [Xcode](https://developer.apple.com/xcode/) IDE
+You will be building this iOS application using the [Terminal](https://support.apple.com/en-gb/guide/terminal/welcome/mac) and Apple's [Xcode](https://developer.apple.com/xcode/) IDE.

 ## Side Bar